emekaokoli/PixelArtMaker-/README.md

 # PixelArtMaker-
-JavaScript code that lets a user create a grid of squares representing their design, and apply colors to those squares to create a digital masterpiece.
+A JavaScript mini project that lets a user create a grid of squares representing their design, and apply colors to those squares to create a digital masterpiece.